 The Top 10 New York Yankees of all time may be the toughest list to make.
-The Yankees dominated much of an entire century, and you have to compare eras also.
-It’s a tough list to make, but today, we will take our best shot at it!
+The Yankees dominated much of an entire century, and you must also compare eras.
+It’s a formidable list to make, but today, we will take our best shot at it!

 Ruffing won seven of his nine decisions in World Series play with the Yankees and posted a 2.63 ERA during his postseason career, helping New York win championships in 1932, 1936-39, and 1941.
 During the Yankees’ four consecutive title seasons from 1936-39, Ruffing won at least 20 games each year.
 Ruffing’s record as a Yankees pitcher was an incredible 231-124 in 15 seasons with the Yankees.